Junior Cert is likely to be cancelled to allow focus on Leaving Cert

 This year’s Junior Cert exams for 60,000 students look likely to be cancelled after education authorities confirmed that it will not be possible to hold the exams alongside the Leaving Cert in June.

-In light of this assertion by authorities, the Teachers’ Union of Ireland (TUI) has called on Minister for Education Norma Foley to confirm that the traditional Junior Cert exams cannot proceed this year.

-It seems likely that alternative assessment arrangements will be implemented for Junior Cert students this year, in a similar manner to last year.
+It seems likely that alternative assessment arrangements will be implemented for Junior Cert students this year, in a similar manner to last year, according to a number of well-placed sources.

 The arrangements last year involved allowing schools the freedom to conduct their own assessments, which were marked by students’ teachers.